HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 - Approve step
 - Reject step

-Obs: With authority outputs we already have enough to enable mint, melt and delegate operations.
+Obs: With authority outputs we already have enough to enable mint, melt, delegate and destroy operations.

 ---